In the golden age of TV we’re currently in, no topic is too taboo to tackle or dramatize.

 Unlike pragmatic characters Electra and the Punisher in the series, Murdock refuses to take human life in order to make New York City safer.
 It’s a choice that’s much easier on paper than in the world of crime fighting.

 Daredevil feels like the first Marvel property made with an adult audience first, rather than as a supplemental audience to the teenage fan.
-Grown ups wrestle with heavy topics like the ones facing Matt Murdock.
+Grown-ups wrestle with heavy topics like the ones facing Matt Murdock.

 This is an authentic faith journey, albeit one set inside a comic universe.
 And it serves well as a microcosm of how millions of Americans, believers or otherwise, turn to the local church in times of great crisis.

 However, Black-ish cuts through the noise of countless cookie cutter crime procedurals and sitcoms that could exist in 1994 as much as today (yes, we’re looking at you Last Man Standing).
-If you haven’t been keeping up with the awards the show has racked up over the first three seasons.

 The show’s lead protagonists, Dre and Bow, describe themselves as “CEO believers.”
 Which stands for “Christmas and Easter Only.”